pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 stats.heap.run_active | r- | - | uint64_t | - | - | -

-Reads the number of bytes currently occupied by all memory blocks occupied by runs, including both allocated and free space, i.e., all space that's not occupied by huge blocks.
+Reads the number of bytes currently occupied by all run memory blocks, including both allocated and free space, i.e., this is all the all space that's not occupied by huge allocations.

 This value is a sum of all allocated and free run memory.
 In systems where memory is efficiently used, `run_active` should closely track